Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 5. One instance of Node Webserver
 6. One instance of Alert Action Agent responsible for executing Alert Actions (Notifications)

+### Number of Madhava Servers needed {#num-madhava}

 The number of Madhava Intermediate servers that are needed depends on the max number of monitored hosts and Network Locality of the monitored hosts with the Madhava servers.

-The maximum number of monitored hosts a single Madhava server instance can handle depends on the Madhava host CPU and RAM specs and can range from 50 monitored hosts for a small Madhava host with 2 CPU cores and 4 GB RAM to 500 monitored hosts for a server with 16 cores and 64 GB RAM.
+The maximum number of monitored hosts a single Madhava server instance can handle depends on the Madhava host CPU and RAM specs and can range from *50 monitored hosts* for a small Madhava host with 2 CPU cores and 4 GB RAM to *500 monitored hosts* for a server with 16 cores and 64 GB RAM.

 Also, it is recommended that the monitored hosts and the Madhava server reside in the same Network Zone for better performance